sf-wdi-26/modules/w11/d04/m3-project-4/readme.md

 * **Don’t hesitate to write throwaway code** to solve short term problems.
 * **Read the docs for whatever technologies / frameworks / API’s you use**.
 * **Write your code DRY** and **build your APIs RESTful**.
-* **Be consistent with your code style.** You're working in teams, but you're only making one app per team.
-Make sure it looks like a unified effort.
+* **Be consistent with your code style.** These are individual projects but you will likely incorporate code from another source.
+Imagine there is a style guide for writing your code--or better yet, write one!
 * **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
 * **Keep user stories small and well-defined**, and remember – user stories focus on what a user needs, not what development tasks need accomplishing.
 * **Write code another developer would have to ask you about**.
 Do your naming conventions make sense?
 Would another developer be able to look at your app and understand what everything is?